What makes a city gay, you ask? Does it mean that it falls in love with another city of the same gender?

 See the world with gay friends

 Interested in seeing the world with like-minded LGBTQ jet setters?
 Our friends at Out Adventures are the premier providers of gay & lesbian tours, cruises, and active adventures.
 Their slick and sublime escapes run twelve months per year, across all seven continents.
-Check out their website to see where they're off to next.
+Check out their website to see where they're off to next and use our NomadicOA code when booking to claim $150 off any of their tours!

 2. Berlin – Germany